A Death in the Family

 A Death in the Family is an autobiographical novel by James Agee.
 It was based on events which occurred to Agee in 1915, when his father went out of town to see his own father, who had suffered a heart attack.
-During the return trip, Agee's father was killed in a car accident.
+During the return trip, Agee's father was killed in a car crash.

 Premise

 The novel provides a portrait of life in Knoxville, Tennessee, showing how such a loss affects the young widow, her two children, her atheist father and the deceased alcoholic brother.

 Background

-Agee commenced the work in 1948.
-It was incomplete at the time of his death in 1955.
-Reputedly, many portions had been written in the home of his friend Frances Wickes).
+Agee commenced work on the novel in 1948.
+It was still incomplete at the time of his death in 1955.
+Reputedly, many portions had been written in the home of his friend Frances Wickes.

+Publication

 It was edited and released posthumously in 1957 by editor David McDowell.
 Agee's widow and children were left with little money after Agee's death and McDowell wanted to help them by publishing the work.
-Agee won the Pulitzer Prize for Fiction in 1958 for the novel.
-The novel was included on Time 2005 list of the 100 best English-language novels written since 1923.